-Stephen King’s It broke records last year with an opening weekend of more than $123 million — the biggest debut of all time for the month of September.
+Stephen King’s It broke records in 2017 with an opening weekend of more than $123 million — the biggest debut of all time for the month of September.
 The film’s phenomenal success at the box office virtually guaranteed a sequel, and a few weeks after the film’s premiere, It: Chapter Two was given a 2019 release date.

-It: Chapter Two focuses on the first film’s childhood friends, who return home as adults to confront the supernatural killer Pennywise the Dancing Clown, who terrorized them years earlier.
+It: Chapter Two focuses on the first film’s childhood friends, who return home as adults to again confront the supernatural killer Pennywise the Dancing Clown, who terrorized them years earlier.
 Warner Bros.
-Pictures showed off the first footage from the movie during Comic-Con International in July, and principal photography on the film ended — appropriately enough — on Halloween (October 31) 2018.
+Pictures showed off the first footage from the movie during Comic-Con International in July, and principal photography on the film ended — appropriately enough — on Halloween 2018.

 Here’s everything we know about It: Chapter Two so far.